 - Learner Aim Reference

-- £5500 for Foundation Entry - Subsequent years subject to UCLan's tuition fees (student loans available)
+- £5500 Foundation Entry Year 0 (full-time at Runshaw College).
+Subsequent years subject to Runshaw College and UCLan tuition fees.

 - Attendance Pattern

 - Course Level

 - Chorley Campus *

 - Adults (19+)

 - Course Duration

 - 4** years

 The Foundation Entry Degree is the first year of an integrated 4 year degree programme.
 It is ideal if you don’t have the formal qualifications to apply directly to the degree of your choice, or feel you have studied the wrong A levels or vocational qualifications for the career path you wish to pursue.

 The course aims to explore the contribution made by a range of disciplines to the study of social work, social welfare, social care, early years provision and other forms of community based practice.
 The Foundation Entry year will be studied at Runshaw College.